 Archbishop Welby’s speech in Westminster was given at the request of the Bible Society.
 An august body…but not one known for its involvement in banking.

 In his speech on Monday the Archbishop referred to the UK economy being in a state of “depression”.
 That was some claim.
+But, it’s the sort of claim that the Archbishop made a few years ago in a Swiss banking speech.

 And it was a claim that was neatly refuted by the official figures released on Thursday.
 Nonetheless the words clearly upset Downing Street who countered by saying the Prime Minister would “choose his own words” rather than use “depression.”